Welcome to the CSUSB University Faculty Mentoring Network!

-The purpose of the University Faculty Mentoring Network is to foster an environment of support that promotes the personal and professional development of tenure-track probationary faculty.
+The purpose of the University Faculty Mentoring Network (UFMN) is to foster an environment of support that promotes the personal and professional development of tenure-track probationary faculty.
 To that end, UFMN makes available advice, encouragement, and career guidance by knowledgeable senior and retired faculty members.
 The goal is to supplement, not supplant, mentoring programs at the department or college levels.
 UFMN mentees may choose mentors from outside the mentees' departments and colleges who have no direct role in the RPT evaluation process.
-Housed in Academic Affairs, UFMN works collaboratively with Academic Personnel, the Chief Diversity Officers, Teaching Resource Center, Human Resources, and the University Ombuds/EEO Officer for the various resources that they provide.
+Housed in Faculty Affairs and Development, UFMN works collaboratively with Academic Personnel, the Chief Diversity Officers, Teaching Resource Center, Human Resources, and the University Ombuds/EEO Officer for the various resources that they provide.

 - Provide a safe and confidential venue for probationary faculty to discuss their concerns;

 - Promote acculturation to the University, especially for new faculty;

 - Inform probationary faculty about university and community resources;

 - Encourage probationary faculty to develop collaborative relationships across campus;

 - Assist probationary faculty with understanding university policies and procedures;